StefanvandenEijkel/tutorial/README.md

 When you have found or created a github project, you click on the green button called "Clone or download" and you copy the provided link.<br />
 You go back to your command prompt and go to your github folder location.<br />
 Run this command "git clone copiedlink"<br />
-This will copy the entire project to your github folder.<br />
+This will copy the entire project to your github folder. <br> <br />
 <img src="img/screen4.jpg"> <br>
 Voila, now you have the entire project on your workstation.<br />
 <br />